wp-plugins/basic-google-maps-placemarks/readme.txt

 * French (thanks to Romain Fevre)
 * German (thanks to Jens)

 If there isn't a translation for your language (or it is incomplete/inaccurate) please consider making one and contributing it to the plugin.
 You can learn how by reading [Translating WordPress](http://codex.wordpress.org/Translating_WordPress) and [How to Create a .po Language Translation](http://www.wdmac.com/how-to-create-a-po-language-translation).
 The .pot file you'll need is inside the *languages* directory in the plugin's folder.
-Once you're done, just [contact me](http://iandunn.name/contact) and send me the .po and .mo files, and I'll add them to the plugin.
+Once you're done, just start a thread on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with links to the .po and .mo files, and I'll add them to the next release.
 You can also subscribe to [the BGMP Translators e-mail list](http://iandunn.us6.list-manage1.com/subscribe?u=38510a08f1d822cc1c358e644&id=b7ff5f7393) to be notified when updated versions have new strings to translate.

 **Known conflicts**